10mfox/Gethomepage-Custom.CSS/README.md

 4. [Services](#Services)
 5. [Bookmarks](#Bookmarks)
 6. [My Custom.CSS](https://github.com/10mfox/Gethomepage-Custom.CSS/blob/main/current%20custom.css)
+7. Contributions can be added [here](https://github.com/10mfox/gethomepage-Custom.CSS/discussions/categories/contributions) the more the better

 It also includes a brief example of how to use these classes and IDs in a custom CSS file at the bottom.